7 Beautiful Library Paint Colors

 Home libraries may be quiet spaces for reading, relaxing, and reflecting, but that doesn’t have to mean boring.
-You can create a reading area that reflects your personality by drawing color into in a variety of ways, from the walls to the books.
-Here are 8 fresh ideas for using paint colors for a home library.
+You can create a reading area in your home office that reflects your personality and draws color from your home decor, from the walls to your book collection.
+Here are 7 fresh ideas for home library paint colors.

 If you love a sophisticated, elegant space, consider black walls, like Napoleon or the Gray Flannel.
 This dark hue gives your home library the feel of a men’s club, both upscale and welcoming.
-To offset the dark walls and show off the beauty of your room’s architectural bones, paint the ceiling, crown molding, trim and built-ins off-white (Delicate White would be beautiful).
+To offset the dark walls and show off the beauty of your room’s architectural bones, paint the ceiling, crown molding, trim and built-in shelves and off-white (Delicate White would be beautiful).

-Continue the Pinterest-worthy black trend by painting your shelves black, rather than the traditional white.
+Continue the Pinterest-worthy black trend by painting your built-in bookcase black, to make it stand out from the neutral wall colors.
 Black paint makes them visually recede, drawing the eye to the books and furnishings — a wonderful idea if you want to spotlight something like these Louis XIV chairs.

 This small library is big on style with its glossy teal walls, ceiling, and shelves.
 When you paint everything the same color it creates a unified visual flow, allowing the eye to travel the space unimpeded.
 A monochromatic color scheme makes a small room look bigger, even if the paint is darker.
 Stack coffee table books horizontally rather than vertically, then hang small accessories from the shelves (a pretty framed picture, an herb wreath) to personalize the space.